raspberrypilearning/catch-the-dots/en/step_1.md

 title: What you will learn
 ---
 + How to choose random items from a list
-+ How to use variables to track speed, lives and score in a game
++ How to use variables to track speed, lives, and the player's score

 --- /collapse ---